giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 - Scaling sets the x and y scales of the pixel fonts.
 The defaults are 1,1
 - NoClip resets the whole clipping system and its internal stack, which is manipulated by PushStack and PopStack.
 PushStack takes a GFXCLIPRECT structure cast to a uint32_t

+## Coordinate Mapping

+The coordinates can be mapped from anything you like ; a function defined as void xxxx(uint32_t *x,uint32_t *y) can be set using the SetMapper command (function address in x, cast as uint32_t), and all coordinates will be passed through this.

+Unlike clipping there is one mapping per screen.

 ## Improvements

-- Logical coordinate system (as an option)
 - More functionality
 - More fonts (interface to GEOS fonts ?)

 ## Revision

-Written by Paul Robson, last revised 13 July 2025.
+Written by Paul Robson, last revised 14 July 2025.